-Right from the start, the originality and flavor profile of this recipe made it a standout for VT taste testers.
-"My wife and I eat this dish a lot in the fall and winter months.
-We make it when we're having guests (vegetarian and not) because we know everyone will enjoy it," explains James McNulty.
-"It can be made the night before and it travels well, so it's great for a potluck or a holiday party."
+The originality and flavor profile of this recipe made this veg version of enchiladas a standout among others.
+Make it for guests (vegetarian and not) because everyone will enjoy it.
+And since the enchiladas can be made the night before and they travels well, so the dish is great for a potluck or a holiday party.

 - 1 15-oz. can tomato sauce

 - 1 tsp. ancho chile powder